evelynchinchankar/evelynchinchankar/README.md

 ## IB Computer Science (2020-2022)
 ### IB DP CS Year 2
-Our current focus is on programming fundamentals using C and Python.
-We have yet to build independent code.
+Our focus was on programming fundamentals using C and Python in order to develop an Internal Assesment for the IB Diploma Exam.

 ### IB DP CS Year 1